suraj95/16-Games-in-SFML/README.md

 SFML is made of 5 modules (system, window, graphics, network and audio), and there's one library for each of them.

 	g++ main.o -o sfml-app -lsfml-graphics -lsfml-window -lsfml-system

+For games that depend on additional libraries like Box2D, we have to add the relevant header files (.hpp files).
+We don't need to add the source files (.cpp files) as we can simply use Cmake to create a static library with Box2D Source code.
+The generated libBox2D.a file should be added to the linker with main.o and it should be compiled without any problems.

+	g++ main.o src/libbox2d.a -o sfml-app -lsfml-graphics -lsfml-window -lsfml-system

 4. Execute the compiled program